spatialos/gdk-for-unity/docs/content/ecs/component-generation.md

 ### Custom types

-For every custom data type in schema, a `struct` is generated defining this type in C# and providing additional serialization methods that are used internally.
+A `struct` is generated for every custom data type in schema.
+The generated struct has the [`[System.Serializable]` attribute](https://docs.unity3d.com/ScriptReference/Serializable.html).

 **Schemalang**
 ```